Ways to Improve Your Communication Skills at Work

 Manage Older Workers Effectively

 The workforce is aging as baby boomers move toward retirement.
 Gen X and millennial managers need to learn how to motivate and manage this talent pool of older workers.
 It is up to the managers to take the lead and create the climate in which these older workers will remain engaged and productive.

 Improve Your Written Communication Too

 The purpose of business writing is to convey information to someone else or to request information from them.
-To be effective writing for business, you must be complete, concise, and accurate.
+To be effective in writing for business, you must be complete, concise, and accurate.
 Your text should be written in such a way that the reader will be able to easily understand what you are telling or asking them.
 Whether you are writing a sales proposal, an email to your department, or an instruction manual for a software package, here are the steps you need to follow to improve your written communications.

 Write Better Emails

 Sloppily written emails waste everyone's time and money.
 Write better emails and your boss will love it, your employees will understand you better, and you will spend less time repeating things in another email or over the phone.

 No matter how you look at it, your success in business depends on your ability to successfully network.
 Some people consider networking "office politics" and avoid it, but there is much more to it.
 Successful networking means being able to communicate effectively with your peers and your bosses, but also with your employees.
 These steps will help you put your improving communication skills to good use to advance in your management career.